tarcisiocjr/byzcast/README.md

+#README
+This branch is the work in the direction of batching with async comunication and no auxiliary replicas.
+At the moment is not working proerly and stop processing after a while.

 # ByzCast

 **ByzCast** is a proof of concept of a partial-genuine byzantine atomic multicast protocol using as base to implementation the library **[BFT-SMaRt][1]**.